Reference architecture: Up to 40 RPS or 2,000 users

 6. Reconfigure GitLab for the changes to take effect.

 7. Note the PostgreSQL node’s IP address or hostname, port, and plain text password.
-These will be necessary when configuring the GitLab application server later.
+These details are necessary when configuring the GitLab application server later.

 Advanced configuration options are supported and can be added if needed.